 I am also a schizophrenic, for real, medically.
 I gave myself that label six years ago, the moment that I finally started to understand what I had been fighting against.
-The journey to the beginning of self awareness of this brain disease took about seven years, even though my close friends and family all knew what I had by name.
+The journey to the beginning of self-awareness of this brain disease took about seven years, even though my close friends and family all knew what I had.
 Among my own circles, I have become comfortable in discussing what I have.
-Most of the time, I am the one who initiate that conversation.
-I want more people to know what it’s like to be a schizophrenic and that I am not at all that different from everyone.
+Most of the time, I am the one who initiates that conversation.
+I want more people to know what it’s like to be schizophrenic and that I am not at all that different from everyone.
 Outside of my circles, I oscillate between being brave and cautious.
 What is smarter?
 To share or not share?
 Do I want to have this label when I meet a stranger who does not know anything else about me?

-Further more, I am a single-childless woman in my forties.
+Furthermore, I am a single-childless woman in my forties.
 A minority in my circle for sure.
 Fortunately, I loved the last forty-something years of my life.
 I have not met the right man even though I did meet many very good men in my life.
-I embrace my singleness everyday.
+I embrace my singleness every day.
 I believe it is possible to have an open heart for a partner while being happily single.
 I did not decide that I did not want kids.
-I did considered having my own biological child by using a donor.
+I did consider having my own biological child by using a donor.
 That did not work out and was not meant to be.
 I now made peace with being childless.
-Being single and married are just two different path down life.
+Being single and married are just two different paths in life.
 This one is mine and it’s okay it’s different from most of my married friends.
-My time of having children has ran out, however, I am still dating.
+My time of having children has run out, however, I am still dating.
 When I meet men, I sometimes wonder if I am able to let someone in after being single, independent, and peaceful for many years.